Lingxi-Li/Happy_Hacking_CXX/README.md

   - Tested on Apple clang-700.1.81
   - Does not compile on GCC 5.3 due to [this](http://stackoverflow.com/a/35088273/1348273) compiler bug and possibly others
+  - Not yet tested on MSVC.
+But I'm afraid HHXX won't compile on it.
+MSVC is a slow child in the compiler family, as people always say.
 - [Google Test](https://github.com/google/googletest) (gtest) for unit tests

 <a name="struct"></a>